dgbailey/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+This probably has to do with mutating an array vs returning a copy.
+Need to dig deeper.

 2. What is the difference between a function and a method?
+Methods are functions that are nested within objects.
+Functions are not contained within objects.

 3. What is closure?
+    Closure is about scope and memory.
+Beginning from the inner most scope of an object, closure allows that object to have memory for the contents of the surrounding outer lexical scopes in which it was created.

 4. Describe the four rules of the 'this' keyword.

+1. Window Binding: When the immediate outer scope of an object is the Global Scope (eg your function object is not a method nested in an object), the 'this' keyword is bound to the window/console Object. "this" is a contextual tool.
+2. Implicit Binding: Adding a dot (.) to an Object adds a layer of context.
+Typing myObject.method() gives (aka binds 'this') our method the myObject context as opposed to the more global wondow/console Object context.
+This is done automatically (implicitly).
+3. New Binding: Some functions are written to be factories for making other functions.
+In this case, each new function needs a 'this'.
+On the factory function assembly line, 'this' is stamped into each new function being manufactured.
+This way each function hits the ground with 'this' referring to its own context. the machine used for stamping is the 'new' keyworod. myfunction = new FactoryFunction().

+4. Explicit Binding: JS gives us a very short direct ways to explicity bind contexts to the 'this' property of our Objects.
+For instance:
+    ObjectB.call(this,ObjectAattributes);.
+This statement gives object A two contexts in which to look for attributes.
+    ObjectA.attribute_from_A will look in the context of our ObjectA first?.
+ObjectA.attribute_B will look in the context of A, and then in the context of ObjectB which we have also bound manually (not implicitly).

 5. Why do we need super() in an extended class?
+Super() enables us to link other inheritance chains (access to attributes and methods of ancestor objects) to our child object's context ('this').

 ## Project Set up